 In the Early Years we are in a unique position of fostering this love of reading and supporting children as they learn to read to continue this lifelong relationship with books and reading.

-Within a few weeks, we will begin to teach daily phonics lessons which will allow the children to begin to sound out and begin to read simple words.
+Daily phonics lessons support the children to begin to sound out letters and blend them together to read simple words.
 Once we are sure they are confident with this process, we will begin to send books home so your child can read with you.
-A reading record will accompany the book and we would ask you to write in this record so we know the child has been read with.
+We use an electronic reading record to track children's progress and we would ask you to update this record every time you read with your child.
 We will read all comments and answer any concerns or questions you may have either in person or via the reading record.
-We expect the children to read their book at least twice, ideally once at home and then at school.
-If you don't wish to comment, you can simply sign your name, however it is important that you sign the reading record so that we know it is ready to be changed.
+We expect the children to read their book at least twice, ideally once at home and at school, before it is changed.
+Your comments are so helpful as it enables us to support the children's learning at a personal level.

 We also use an online program called 'Teach your Monster to Read' where children can log in and play games that help support their phonics learning.
-You can find all the details on the class page.
+You can find all the details on this reading page.

 Please let me know if you have any questions.